agc93/downlink/docfx/doc/dev/developers.md

-# Development Guide
+# Developer's Guide

 > [!TIP]
-> You can check the [Developer Reference](../api/index.md) above for full API source reference, directly from the source code.
+> You can check the [Developer Reference](../../api/index.md) above for full API source reference, directly from the source code.

 ## Building